2009 Lakewood shooting: Death of Clemmons

-Having evaded police for two days, Clemmons was located on December 1.
-He was shot and killed by a police officer in Seattle.
+Clemmons evaded police for a little under two days.

-Around 2:45 a.m. on December 1, Seattle police officer Benjamin L. Kelly was on patrol in the Brighton neighborhood of south Seattle in the Rainier Valley; he came upon a 1990 Acura Integra parked on the street at 44th Place South and South Kenyon Street.
+At around 2:45a.m. on December1, Seattle police officer Benjamin L. Kelly was on patrol in the Brighton neighborhood of south Seattle in the Rainier Valley; he came upon a 1990 Acura Integra parked on the street at 44th Place South and South Kenyon Street.
 It was empty but the hood was raised and the engine running.
 He ran the vehicle's license plate number and determined that it had been stolen about two hours earlier.
 While sitting in his patrol car to report the stolen vehicle, Kelly noticed a man matching Clemmons' description approaching him from behind, walking first on the sidewalk and then in the middle of the street.
 Police accounts state that Kelly confronted Clemmons and ordered him to stop and show his hands, but Clemmons began to flee around the disabled vehicle and reportedly "reached into his waist area and moved" as Kelly was drawing his sidearm.
 Kelly fired three shots at Clemmons, followed by another four shots as the suspect ran away "in a dead sprint", and struck him at least twice.

 Clemmons reached the sidewalk and collapsed face-down in a walkway leading to a home on Kenyon Street.
 Kelly retreated behind his patrol car, retrieved his shotgun, and called for backup.
 Within moments, Seattle police came to the scene.
 A team of officers approached the suspect, handcuffed him, and took him away from the home.
 Seattle Fire Department medics responded and pronounced the suspect dead at the scene.
 Clemmons was carrying a handgun identified as having belonged to a slain officer in the Lakewood shooting.
 Clemmons had a bullet wound to his abdomen sustained during the shooting in Parkland, which had been stuffed with cotton and gauze and sealed with duct tape.